SeongwoongCho/adversarial-autoaugment-pytorch/README.md

 ## Different From The Paper
 - I did not include SamplePairing -> NUM_OPS = 15 (16 in the paper)
-- Model optimizer : fast-autoaugment를 참고
+- Borrow unknown hyperparameter settings from fast-autoaugment

 ## TODO